-Becky Colebank, Clearwater County Representative (Board Secretary).
+Becky Colebank, Clearwater County Representative.
 Becky Colebank is a retired family law attorney.
-She received her JD from the University of North Dakota, and Bachelor of Arts in Political Science from BSU.
-She writes many articles for the Clearwater County History Center newsletter and has recently finished 109 short biographies of all Clearwater County’s war dead for the local Veteran’s Memorial Committee.
-She has been practicing the Norwegian art form of rosemaling for about five years and belongs to the Church Basement Rosemalers of Leonard.
+She received her JD from the University of North Dakota, and Bachelor of Arts in Political Science from Bemidji State University.
+She writes many articles for the Clearwater County History Center newsletter and compiled 109 short biographies of all Clearwater County’s war dead for the local Veteran’s Memorial Committee.
+She has just finished publishing a book on the city of Leonard and its history for the Leonard Centennial.
+Colebank practices the Norwegian art form of rosemaling and belongs to the Church Basement Rosemalers of Leonard.

 Katie Larson, Hubbard County Representative.
 Larson has been looking for a way to support her community and the arts and is excited to serve on the R2AC board as a new Hubbard County representative.
 She served as assistant technical director for the Park Rapids Area High School Drama Club for 9 years, and was also on the Hubbard County Fair Board for 6 years, where she managed the Open Class competition, planned and managed entertainment, applied for grants, and researched the history of the one room school house currently on the grounds.
 Katie brings her passion for theater, as well as her organizational and planning skills to strengthen and grow R2AC services and programs.